Gender and sexual diversity: training sessions

 Brief description of the issue

 1. Workshops on sexual and gender diversity: information, resources & strategies.
-These training workshops are offered at your school by the LGBT Family Coalition to get to know sexual diversity and its vocabulary, and to better interact with homoparental families and LGBT students.
+These training workshops are offered at your school by the LGBT Family Coalition to get to know sexual diversity and its vocabulary, and to better interact with homoparental families and 2SLGBTQ+ students.

-6. How to establish inclusive and non-discriminatory policies: intended for school principals, this guide allows to work at the policy level to create inclusive policies that encourage a nondiscriminatory environment.
+4. How to establish inclusive and non-discriminatory policies: intended for school principals, this guide allows to work at the policy level to create inclusive policies that encourage a nondiscriminatory environment.